helm/charts/stable/datadog/README.md

 ## Introduction

 This chart adds the Datadog Agent to all nodes in your cluster via a DaemonSet.
 It also optionally depends on the [kube-state-metrics chart](https://github.com/kubernetes/charts/tree/master/stable/kube-state-metrics).

-For more information about running the Datadog Agent on Kubernetes, please refer to the [Datadog documentation website](https://docs.datadoghq.com/agent/basic_agent_usage/kubernetes/).
+For more information about monitoring Kubernetes with Datadog, please refer to the [Datadog documentation website](https://docs.datadoghq.com/agent/basic_agent_usage/kubernetes/).

 ## Prerequisites